-- 30) For Sec.
+9) For Sec.
 351 purposes, the term "property" does not include

-- A) cash.
+A) cash.

-- B) accounts receivable.
+B) accounts receivable.

-- C) inventory.
+C) inventory.

-- D) services rendered.
+D) services rendered.

+Answer: D

+Page Ref.: C:2-12

+Objective: 4

-- 31) Rose and Wayne form a new corporation.
+10) Rose and Wayne form a new corporation.
 Rose contributes cash for 85% of the stock and Wayne contributes services for 15% of the stock.
-The tax effect is - A) Rose and Wayne must recognize their realized gains, if any. - B) Wayne must report the FMV of the stock received as capital gain. - C) Rose and Wayne are not required to recognize their realized gains. - D) Wayne must report the FMV of the stock received as ordinary income.
+The tax effect is A) Rose and Wayne must recognize their realized gains, if any.
+B) Wayne must report the FMV of the stock received as capital gain.
+C) Rose and Wayne are not required to recognize their realized gains.
+D) Wayne must report the FMV of the stock received as ordinary income.
+Answer: D Page Ref : C:2-13: Example C:2-12

-- 32) Identify which of the following statements is true. - A) A transferor's gain or loss that goes unrecognized when Sec.
-351 applies is permanently exempt from taxation. - B) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
-351 requirements, all of the stock received is counted in determining whether the property transferors have acquired control. - C) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
-351 requirements, the nonrecognition of gain or loss will apply to the services. - D) All of the above are false.
+Page Ref.: C:2-13; Example C:2-12 Objective: 4 11) Identify which of the following statements is true.

+A) A transferor's gain or loss that goes unrecognized when Sec.
+351 applies is permanently exempt from taxation.

+B) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
+351 requirements, all of the stock received is counted in determining whether the property transferors have acquired control.

+C) If a taxpayer transfers property and services as part of a transaction meeting the Sec.
+351 requirements, the nonrecognition of gain or loss will apply to the services.

+Answer: B Page Ref.: C:2-14 Objective: 4

-- 33) Jermaine owns all 200 shares of Peach Corporation stock valued at \$50,000.
+12) Jermaine owns all 200 shares of Peach Corporation stock valued at \$50,000.
 Kenya, a new shareholder, receives 200 newly issued shares from Peach Corporation in exchange for inventory with an adjusted basis of \$40,000 and an FMV of \$50,000.
-Which of the following statements is correct? - A) No gain will be recognized by Kenya. - B) The transaction results in \$10,000 of ordinary income for Kenya. - C) The transaction results in \$10,000 of capital gain for Kenya. - D) Kenya may defer the recognition of any tax until the stock is sold.
+Which of the following statements is correct?

+A) No gain will be recognized by Kenya.

+B) The transaction results in \$10,000 of ordinary income for Kenya.

+C) The transaction results in \$10,000 of capital gain for Kenya.

+D) Kenya may defer the recognition of any tax until the stock is sold.

-- 34) Identify which of the following statements is true. - A) To qualify for Sec.
-351 treatment, control is defined as more than 50% ownership of the voting stock, and more than 50% of all other classes of stock. - B) If a shareholder receives stock with an FMV greater than the FMV of the property exchanged in a Sec. - 351 transaction, the excess FMV may be considered a gift from one shareholder to another shareholder. - C) Only transfers to newly created corporations qualify for Sec.
-351 treatment. - D) All of the above are false.
+A) To qualify for Sec.
+351 treatment, control is defined as more than 50% ownership of the voting stock, and more than 50% of all other classes of stock.

+B) If a shareholder receives stock with an FMV greater than the FMV of the property exchanged in a Sec.
+351 transaction, the excess FMV may be considered a gift from one shareholder to another shareholder.

+C) Only transfers to newly created corporations qualify for Sec.
+351 treatment.

-- 35) Barry, Dan, and Edith together form a new corporation; Barry and Dan each contribute property in exchange for stock.
+Page Ref.: C:2-15 Objective: 4 14) Barry, Dan, and Edith together form a new corporation; Barry and Dan each contribute property in exchange for stock.
 Within two weeks after the formation, the corporation issues additional stock to Edith in exchange for property.
 Barry and Dan each hold 10,000 shares and Edith will receive 9,000 shares.
-Which transactions will qualify for nonrecognition? - A) Only the first transaction will qualify for nonrecognition. - B) Only the second transaction will qualify for nonrecognition. - C) Because of the step transaction doctrine, neither transaction will qualify. - D) Both transactions will qualify under Sec.
+Which transactions will qualify for nonrecognition?
+A) Only the first transaction will qualify for nonrecognition.

+B) Only the second transaction will qualify for nonrecognition.

+C) Because of the step transaction doctrine, neither transaction will qualify.

+D) Both transactions will qualify under Sec.
 351 if they are part of the same plan of incorporation.